lostjared/shell-cmd/README.md

 ## How It Works

 The program recursively walks the specified directory using `std::filesystem`.
 For each file whose path matches the given regex, it substitutes placeholders in the command template and executes it via the configured shell (`/bin/bash` by default).
 Hidden files and directories are skipped by default.

+When using `-l` or `--list-all`, `shell-cmd` does not run a command per file; it collects all matched paths, joins them with spaces, and runs the command exactly once with `%0` replaced by the full list string.

 ## shell-cmd vs `find -exec`